 How to get to Masaya Market from Granada by bus:

 Go to the bus station that’s one block south of the parque central and catch any bus headed towards Managua/Masaya.
 Tell them you’re going to “el mercado Masaya.”
 It should take around 30 minutes and cost 12 cordovas (50 cents).
 You’ll be dropped off on the side of a highway, but don’t panic.
 Just hail a taxi and tell them “el mercado MUNICIPAL.”
-This is important — if you just say “el mercado,” they’ll assume you want to go to the Mercado Viejo, where you’ll have to shop alongside a bunch of gringos and pay way more.
+This is important — if you just say “el mercado,” they’ll assume you want to go to the Mercado Viejo, where you’ll pay way more.
 And nobody wants that.
 The taxi takes about 5 minutes and should cost 10-15 cordovas (30-60 cents).

 Laguna de Apoyo